Shawn Gibbs | Fort Valley State University

 Biography

-Cohen led the league in rushing and rushed for more than 1,000 yards all four seasons.
-Cohen’s other accomplishments include being the MEAC’s and N.C.
-A&T’s all-time leading rusher (5,619), being named to numerous All-American teams, being a four-time first-team All-MEAC selection and being one of the most nationally-recognized players in the nation.
-Cohen also broke the Aggies single-season rushing record with 1,588 yards.
+Cohen led the league in rushing all four of his seasons with over 1,000 yards each year.
+Cohen’s other accomplishments include being the MEAC and N.C.
+A&T all-time leading rusher (5,619), being named to numerous All-American teams, being a four-time First Team All-MEAC selection all while being one of the most nationally recognized players in the nation.
+Cohen also broke the Aggies single season rushing record with 1,588 yards.

 In his first season under Gibbs, Cohen broke the Aggies freshman rushing record by becoming the first Aggies rookie to rush for more than 1,000 yards in a season.
 Cohen also finished ninth for the Jerry Rice award given to the best rookie in the FCS.